inkstitch/inkstitch/collections/_tutorial/en/meandering-writing.md

 ## Negative space writing

-Meannder fill is very fast to embroider, but a may be  long to calculate.
+Meannder fill is very fast to embroider, but may be  somewhat long to calculate.
 The larger the area to be filled, the longer it takes.
 Don't start with too large an area to fill.

-In the example embroidered in negative, the embroidery consists of two steps, a triple stitch around the letters and a meander fill around the letters.
+In the  embroidered  negative space sample, they are two embroidery steps, a triple stitch around the letters and a meander fill around the letters.

-Draw a rectangle (or another shape) around your text where you want to embroider meanders.
+Draw a rectangle (or another shape) around your text where you want  meandering.
 Give it a fill color, but no stroke color.
 Lower the opacity if you wish, it won't change the result.

-Before you turn your text object into a path, duplicate it, you will need both copies
+Before you turn your text object into a path, duplicate it, you will need both copies.

-### Bean stitch
+### Triple stitch

 * Select one of the copies of your text
-* Remove the fill color, and add an stroke color
+* Remove the fill color, and add a stroke color
 * `Path > Object to path`
-* In the "Layers and Objects" dialog, your text object has become a group of paths
+* In the "Layers and Objects" dialog, your text object has turned into a group of paths
 * Select this group of paths and `Extensions > Ink/Stitch > Params`
 * Set your  bean stitch parameters